-Charles Schwab currently offers customers access to three platforms: StreetSmart.com (web based; everyday investors), StreetSmart Edge (desktop based; active traders), and StreetSmart Central (web based; futures trading).
-While each platform has its highlights and lowlights, all in all, Schwab does a good job and will satisfy most customers.
-For example, the StreetSmart.com platform is way overdue for a design and functionality overhaul.
+Alongside the Charles Schwab website, Schwab offers customers access to two primary platforms: StreetSmart Edge (desktop-based; active traders), and StreetSmart Central (web-based; futures trading).
+While each platform has its highlights and lowlights, all in all, Schwab will satisfy most traders.

 Schwab trading platform screenshots: